yuan-miranda/randomfunctions/README.md

 # randomfunctions
-compilations of my functions created in C++, mostly implementing math function and equations.
+compilations of my functions created in C++, mostly implementing math functions, algorithms, and equations.

 ### Build in terminal
 ```shell